This is part one in a series on nurturing thriving learners from AffectiveLiving and WeAreTeachers.

 Apply this to your own life.
 Why do you teach?
 Happiness and meaning.
 Even filling out annoying paperwork or attending monotonous meetings is our way of avoiding punishment that prohibits our happiness and sense of purpose.

-As I’ve asked before, if happiness is so important to all of us, why aren’t we practicing and teaching happiness and meaning directly?
+If happiness is so important to all of us, why aren’t we practicing and teaching happiness and meaning directly?

 Consider this a call-to-action.
 Let’s teach the qualities, habits, and practices that create a happy, meaningful life.
 Sound nebulous?It’s not.